 About this project in particular, Hannibal discusses where their two sets of tastes collide.
 “We could meet around , but we didn’t want it to sound like a soul record,” he says.
 “We wanted to have the elements of soul that we both really like, which is the pure emotion you sense from a lot of singers when they sing, and it’s more about creating a feeling, creating a tension.”

 On the subject of feeling and tension, Rhye’s music is often described as ‘sex music’ – not helped by the fact that their song ‘Open’ was licensed for a Victoria’s Secret commercial.
 However, Hannibal stressed this quality is largely inadvertant, saying, “It was just kind of what came out of us making music together.”

-And comfort comes in all forms: “It’s mostly [in sales] of records, and publishing… There’s a lot of different areas of money: [there are] production fees.
+And comfort comes in all forms: “It’s mostly of records, and publishing… There’s a lot of different areas of money: production fees.
 We sell things to different commercials or movies, things like that.
 It’s interesting and it changes all the time as well.
-People still buy records and there’s still a business, there are just a lot more [competing artists now].”
+People still buy records and there’s still a business, there are just a lot more .”

 The organic element is vert purposeful, as Hannibal explains.
 “We strip down the classic elements of pop song writing and made it more almost more… instant… like a feeling, like a vibe.
 But then I also thought it’d be really nice to add these orchestral elements, so it could have classic ingredients, as opposed to just electronic and modern.”